-This section highlights selected information about the items to be voted on at the annual meeting.
+This section highlights selected information about the items to be voted on at the Annual Meeting.
 It does not contain all information that you should consider in deciding how to vote.
-You should read the entire proxy statement carefully before voting.
+You should read the entirety of this proxy statement carefully before voting.